-ARSON/FIRE/EXPLOSIVES
+ARSON/FIRE EXPLOSIVES

 - a.
-Fire alarm/false fire report/bomb threat - b.
+Fire alarm/false fire report[/bomb threat] - b.
 Possession and/or detonation of an incendiary or explosive material or device, including live ammunition (firecracker or greater)

-ATTACKS/THREATS/FIGHTING
+ATTACKS/ THREATS/FIGHTING

 - c.
-Extortion or taking money or possessions from another student(s) by threat or causing fear and intimidation - d.
-[Assault and/or battery] PHYSICAL ATTACK(S) on a student - e.
-[Assault] THREAT(S) on individual(s)
+Extortion or taking money or possessions from another student(s) by threat or causing fear and intimidation

+- d.
+Physical attack(s) on a student

+- e.
+Threat(s) on individual(s)